 The hematopathologist looks for the following to identify CMML:

-- Persistent high levels of monocytes in the blood (greater than 1,000 microliters of blood)
+- Persistent high levels of monocytes in the blood

 - Less that 20 percent of blast cells in the blood and bone marrow

 - Abnormalities in one or more types of precursor cells that develop into red blood cells, certain types of white blood cells or platelets